lumip/CompactCryptoGroupAlgebra/README.md

 - Generic classes `CryptoGroup` and `CryptoGroupElement` that user code interfaces with for group operations
 - Available implementations of `CryptoGroup`:
   - Multiplicative groups of a field with prime characteristic
-  - Elliptic curves in Weierstrass form, specifically the NIST-P256 curve
+  - Elliptic curves in Weierstrass form, e.g., the NIST-P256 curve
-  - Elliptic curves in Montgomery form, specifically Curve25519
+  - Elliptic curves in Montgomery form, e.g., Curve25519
   - The x-coordinate-only variant of Montgomery curves

 ## Installing

-`CompactCryptoGroupAlgebra` can be installed from [nuget](https://www.nuget.org/packages/CompactCryptoGroupAlgebra/1.0.0).
+`CompactCryptoGroupAlgebra` can be installed from [nuget](https://www.nuget.org/packages/CompactCryptoGroupAlgebra/).
 Follow the link for instructions on how to install using your preferred method (package manager, .net cli, etc).

 ## Usage